FinalProjectGroup1/Final/README.md

 <h3>Contributing</h3>

 * If you would like to contribute to this project or have questions.
-You can email brosiusj@davenport.k12.ia.us
+You can email h.carriker7@gmail.com

 <hr>

 <h3>Authors</h3>

-* John Brosius @JohnBrosius
+* Hayley Carriker @HayleyCarriker

 <hr>